albertusk95/probabilistic-covshift/README.md

 ## Contribute

-All features requests or bugs fixes are welcomed.
+All features requests or bugs fixes for future improvement are welcomed.

 Simply do the followings: